 Why Can’t You Just Use a Simple Cable?

-- Coaxial Cable (RF Signal): This cable carries an analog radio frequency (RF) signal.
-Think of it as an old-school radio broadcast, carrying video and audio information bundled together in a format that older televisions were built to understand and decode.
+- Coaxial Cable (RF Signal): This cable carries an analog radio frequency (RF) signal, bundling video and audio information in a format older televisions understand.

-- HDMI Cable (Digital Signal): HDMI stands for High-Definition Multimedia Interface.
-As the name suggests, it carries a pure digital signal.
-This signal is made of ones and zeros, delivering pristine, uncompressed audio and video data directly to your screen.
+- HDMI Cable (Digital Signal): HDMI (High-Definition Multimedia Interface) carries a pure digital signal, delivering pristine, uncompressed audio and video data as ones and zeros.

 The Solution: The RF to HDMI Converter

-To successfully connect a coaxial source to an HDMI display, you need a device called an RF to HDMI Converter or an RF Modulator.
-This small, powered box acts as a translator, performing a critical job:
+To connect a coaxial source to an HDMI display, you need an RF to HDMI Converter or an RF Modulator.
+This small, powered box translates the signal:

 It takes the incoming analog RF signal from the coaxial cable, decodes it, and then re-encodes it into the digital format that your TV can understand and display via its HDMI port.